Wodajo/Networking-theory/General.md

 	  DOES IT WORK?:<

-What if I spoof `RST`? (to try to disconnect someone)

-Could I throttle everyones TCP on LAN spoofing multiple `duplicate ACK`s?
+- Could I throttle everyones TCP on LAN spoofing multiple `duplicate ACK`s?
 (TCP Tahoe, TCP Reno, as such - TCP CUBIC) (wireguard use UDP, OpenVPN can use UDP or TCP.
 I checked with TCP and it seems like it could be attacked like this)

 in `slow start`: